Extreme heat warnings issued across Alberta, temperatures up to 35 C expected

 The City of Edmonton has activated its extreme weather response, which aims to keep vulnerable people safe during the heat.
 Recreation centres around the city are allowing people to come inside to cool down, and will be offering bottled water.

 Parts of the province, including Banff and Jasper National Parks, also continue to be under special air quality statements.

 Wildfire smoke is blowing in from hundreds of fires in B.C. and the northwestern U.S.

 The risk is expected to be moderate in much of the province through the weekend, but Environment Canada cautions that air quality and visibility can vary considerably hour to hour.
 The smoke contains a changing mix of particles and gases, including many that are harmful to human or animal health.

-An up-to-date list of weather warnings is available on the Environment Canada website.
+An up-to-date list of weather alerts can be found on the government's website.